opencats/opencats.github.io/_posts/2014-06-06-june-newsletter.md

 ### Removal of Default Feature Macros

-Neovim has turned on some of the features that were optional in Vim at compile time.
+opencats has turned on some of the features that were optional in Vim at compile time.
 This has led to various `ifdef FEAT_*` macros that are no longer needed.
 These macros were [removed][feat_].

 ### Removal of Built-in Encryption

-[Discussion][crypto-discussion] arose regarding Neovim's inherited crypto code.
+[Discussion][crypto-discussion] arose regarding opencats's inherited crypto code.
 It was determined that the crypto code should be removed rather than to provide a possibly insecure implementation.
 The removal was then [promptly handled][crypto-removal].

 ### Nvim Namespace

-Due to name collisions with some of Neovim's headers, the source code was [moved into a 'nvim' namespace][namespace].
+Due to name collisions with some of opencats's headers, the source code was [moved into a 'nvim' namespace][namespace].
 It was also determined that `nvim` would be the internal/technical identifier for the project from that point on.